raposamillar/professional-readme-generator/README.md

   - [License](#license)

   ## Description
-  This back-end application is geared towards developers seeking to build a professional README file quickly.
+  This back-end application is geared towards developers seeking to build a professional README file quickly.</br>
+  <a href="https://drive.google.com/file/d/19NYM9I8DPyk9Kw6ghtRfMJa5lmRrjQPk/view?usp=sharing">Walkthrough Video Link</a></br>
+  <a href="https://github.com/raposamillar/portfolio-generator">Sample README File</a>

   ## Installation
   </br>1.
 Install Node.js in the root directory of your local machine.
 LTS version recommended. (https://nodejs.org)</br>2.
 Download or clone the files in this repo.</br>3.
 Install the npm inquirer package, version 8.2.4.
 At the command line run: npm i inquirer@8.2.4